ai598d/IntelServerRobot/index.md

-# Welcome to the Intel Server Robot Design Porject of Team Proto
+# Welcome to the World of Team Proto

 <img src="https://github.com/ai598d/IntelServerRobot/blob/gh-pages/ISR_Final_CAD.png?raw=true"/>

+#### We are working on designing a robot for Intel servers

 ## Team Members
 ### ARIF ISLAM